people

 Martina Dal Bello, PhD

-Incoming Assistant Professor of Ecology and Evolutionary Biology
+Assistant Professor of Ecology and Evolutionary Biology

 I am a microbial community ecologist and my main interest is understanding how the environment shapes the structure of microbial communities.
 During my PhD at the University of Pisa, I worked under the supervision of Lisandro Benedetti-Cecchi, investigating the impacts of pulse perturbations and the occurrence of regime shifts in microbial biofilms and algal forests of intertidal habitats.
 After working in the field with natural communities, I decided to learn to perform experiments in the lab and I joined Jeff Gore’s group at MIT as a postdoc.
 My postdoctoral research focused on dissecting the effects of temperature and nutrient availability on the diversity and structure of microbial communities.
 I am fascinated by the possibility of harnessing metabolic principles and structures to understand how bacterial communities assemble and function in diverse environmental conditions.